Infineon/deepcraft-studio-accelerators/MotorImbalanceDetection/README.md

 Tools > Data Collection.
 The main steps for flashing the .hex file using ModusToolbox are similar to those described at this link https://developer.imagimob.com/getting-started/infineon-ai-evaluation-kit#streaming-firmware-for-psoc-6-ai-evaluation-kit

-### There are 2 different ways to capture data
+### Methods to capture data

-#### Option 1: Using the Predefined Project
+#### Option 1: Predefined GraphUX Project

 Launch Deepcraft Studio.
-Copy and unzip the folder Deepcraft_DATA_COLLECTION_PSOCC3 into the working directory.
 Open the Main.imunit file by double-clicking it.
 Click on the Serial Capture block and adjust the COM port settings.
 Select the correct COM port using the configuration shown in the figure below.

 ![Connection Diagram 4](./Resources/image4.png)